SolarAid was founded by Jeremy Leggett, who remains the Chair of SolarAid’s board and Advisors.

 Prior to this she had been working as an accountant in general practice in Norwich, whilst obtaining her Chartered Accountancy and Chartered Taxation qualifications as well as a BSc in Business and Accountancy from UEA.
 Lorraine managed her firm’s portfolio of not-for-profit clients for several years before deciding to make the move to the charity sector, where she found the perfect role in SolarAid.

 Four years on Lorraine is now our group Finance Director, taking on the dual challenge of managing the charity’s funds as well as overseeing the finances of the SunnyMoney social enterprise.
 She is also a member of the Global Off-Grid Lighting Association (GOGLA) Finance Committee.

-Jamie McCloskey – Head of Programme Funding, SolarAid
+Jamie McCloskey – Director of Development, SolarAid

 Jamie joined SolarAid in September 2014, the same month SunnyMoney opened its office in Uganda.
 It was the ambition of SolarAid to be where they are most needed, through a business based model, which attracted Jamie to the position.